-Amortisation on leasehold land classified as finance lease and depreciation on other assets is calculated to write off their costs less residual values over their anticipated useful lives on a straight line basis as follows:
+Amortisation on leasehold land classified as finance lease and depreciation on other assets is calculated to write off their costs less residual values, if any, over their anticipated useful lives on a straight line basis as follows:

-Leasehold land classified as finance lease - Over the period of the unexpired lease Buildings - 2% per annum or over the period of the unexpired lease if less than 50 years Leasehold improvements - Office : Over 10 years or the life of the respective lease, whichever is the shorter Non-office : Over the period of the unexpired terms of the leases if less than 50 years Plant and machinery - 10% per annum Motor vehicles - 25% per annum Furniture and office equipment - 20% to 33 1/3% per annum
+Leasehold land classified as finance lease - Over the period of the unexpired lease Buildings - 50 years or over the period of the unexpired lease if less than 50 years Leasehold improvements - Office : Over 10 years or the life of the respective lease, whichever is the shorter Non-office : Over the period of the unexpired terms of the leases if less than 50 years Plant and machinery - 10 years Motor vehicles - 4 years Furniture and office equipment - 3 to 5 years

-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each end of the reporting period.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

-An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (Note 2(g)).
+An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (see Note 2(g)).

-Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are included in the profit or loss.
+Gains and losses on disposals are determined by comparing net disposal proceeds with carrying amount.
+These are included in profit or loss.